qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

     to its :guilabel:`Selected features only`.
 * A **table**, to select from a list of all available in QGIS.
   Non-spatial tables are loaded into QGIS like vector layers, and use the :ref:`same widget <vector_widget>`.

+.. _raster_widget:

 * A **raster layer**, to select from a list of all raster layers available in QGIS.
   The selector contains as well a :guilabel:`...` button on its right-hand side, to let you select filenames that represent layers currently not loaded in QGIS.

+  The raster input widget also has |options| :sup:`Advanced options` button where you can set the reference scale and service resolution for the WMS request.
+  This ensures that scale-dependent rendering (such as symbology and labeling) is preserved in the output raster.

   .. _figure_raster_input: